benschneider/Microwave-ABCD-Matrix-Model/README.md

 parsers.py 	---		Data load and save functions

-interface.py	---		Loading buttons (contains an update function and a few more)

-fitdata.py	---		Fitting algorithm

 ## Currently working on

-fitdata.py
-- [ ] Optimize fitting on complex data

 interface.py
 - [ ] Cleanup poss. use a .uic file (low priority atm)